emp2163/widefield_calcium_analysis/README.md

 </p>

-See `docs/` for weekly guide and plan.
+See `docs/` for other documentation.
 Each subfolder contains its own README and hypothesis testing unless otherwise noted.